Sisters of St Joseph of the Sacred Heart: 1883: Sister Bernard becomes SG

 Sydney's Archbishop Roger Vaughan died in 1883 and was succeeded by Patrick Francis Moran.
 Although he had a somewhat positive outlook toward the Josephites, he removed MacKillop as superior general and replaced her with Sister Bernard Walsh.

 Pope Leo XIII made the Josephites into a religious congregation of Pontifical right in 1885, with its headquarters in Sydney.
 He gave the final approval to the Sisters of Saint Joseph of the Sacred Heart in 1888.

 Although still living through alms, the Josephite sisters had been very successful.
-In South Australia they had schools in many country towns including, Willunga, Willochra, Yarcowie, Mintaro, Auburn, Jamestown, Laura, Sevenhill, Quorn, Spalding, Georgetown, Robe, Pekina, and Appila.
+In South Australia they had schools in many country towns including Willunga, Willochra, Yarcowie, Mintaro, Auburn, Jamestown, Laura, Sevenhill, Quorn, Spalding, Georgetown, Robe, Pekina, and Appila.
 MacKillop continued her work for the Josephites in Sydney and tried to provide as much support as possible for those in South Australia.
 In 1883 the institute was successfully established at Temuka in New Zealand, where MacKillop stayed for over a year.
 In 1889 it was also established in the Australian state of Victoria.

-During all these years MacKillop assisted Mother Bernard with the management of the Sisters of St Joseph.
+During all these years MacKillop assisted Mother Bernard with the management of the Sisters of Saint Joseph.
 She wrote letters of support, advice, and encouragement or just to keep in touch.
-By 1896, MacKillop was back in South Australia visiting fellow sisters in Port Augusta, Burra, Pekina, Kapunda, Jamestown, and Gladstone.
+By 1896, MacKillop was back in South Australia visiting fellow Sisters in Port Augusta, Burra, Pekina, Kapunda, Jamestown, and Gladstone.
 That same year she travelled again to New Zealand, spending several months in Port Chalmers and Arrowtown in Otago.
-During her time in New Zealand the Sisters of St Joseph established a school in the South Island.
-In 1897, Bishop Maher of Port Augusta arranged for the Sisters of St Joseph to take charge of the St Anacletus Catholic Day School in Petersburg (now Peterborough).
+During her time in New Zealand the Sisters of Saint Joseph established a school in the South Island.
+In 1897, Bishop Maher of Port Augusta arranged for the Sisters of Saint Joseph to take charge of the St Anacletus Catholic Day School in Petersburg (now Peterborough).

-MacKillop founded a convent and base for the Sisters of St Joseph in Petersborough on 16 January 1897.
+MacKillop founded a convent and base for the Sisters of Saint Joseph in Petersborough on 16 January 1897.
 "On January 16th, 1897, the founder of the Sisters of St Joseph of the Sacred Heart, Mother Mary of the Cross, arrived in Peterborough to take over the school.
 She was accompanied by Sister Benizi (who was placed in charge of the school), Sister M. Joseph, Sister Clotilde, and Sister Aloysius Joseph.
 They were met at the station by Rev. Father Norton who took them to the newly blessed convent, purchased for them on Railway Terrace."
 The property at 40 Railway Terrace is identified as the convent by a plaque placed by the Diocese of Peterborough.